Created Apr. 3, 2018

 Here’s to learning and salvation.
 Get to know them both!

-I thought the following Video from Stephan Molyneux was very relevent to this subject.
+I thought the following Video from Stephan Molyneux was very relevant to this subject.

 END OF THE EMPIRE